Rosthouse/Rosthouse.github.io/_quicktips/2017-02-24_FolderStructure.md

 ### Scripts
 Each directory in here contains (C#) code.
 By their naming it should be obvious what goes where, but just to be sure:
 - Behaviours
-This contains MonoBehaviours, StateMachineBehaviours and all other code files directly inheriting from Unity classes.
+<br>This contains MonoBehaviours, StateMachineBehaviours and all other code files directly inheriting from Unity classes.
 - Editor
-Classes in here enhance the editor, giving you the ability to create special editors and such.
+<br>Classes in here enhance the editor, giving you the ability to create special editors and such.
-- ScriptableObjects
+- CustomObjects
-This name is a bit
+<br>This folder contains all classes that do not directly inherit from a Unity class.

 ## Advantages
 Each Unity developer you ask will probably tell you a different way they organize their folders inside the Assets folder.